What is Fentanyl?

 Fentanyl is an opioid analgesic that is used as a surgical anesthetic in 70% of all surgeries in the U.S. It is similar to morphine but is approximately 50-100 times more powerful.
 It binds to the opioid receptors in the brain in the areas that control pain and emotions.
-It is water soluble and is composed40 of carbon, hydrogen, nitrogen and oxygen, with a chemical formula or C22H28N2O.
+It is water-soluble and is composed of 40 of carbon, hydrogen, nitrogen, and oxygen, with a chemical formula of C22H28N2O.

-Many hospitals prefer to use fentanyl because it acts fast, but it also became a popular street drug especially for cutting heroin which is much more expensive.
-Fentanyl is given to patients of all ages, young and old and has few undesirable side effects when used properly under strict medical supervision.
+Many hospitals prefer to use fentanyl due to its fast action and potency.
+It’s prescribed to patients of all ages, young and old and has few undesirable side effects, as well as few instances of addiction when used properly under strict medical supervision.

-From a workplace perspective, experts believe that the misuse and abuse of fentanyl among employees in safety and security sensitive positions is a growing concern.
+From a workplace perspective, experts believe that the misuse and abuse of fentanyl among employees in safety and security-sensitive positions is a growing concern.
 As a pain reliever, it can be prescribed to manage moderate to severe pain, especially chronic pain.
-With prescriptions for fentanyl rising and with prescription drug abuse already a major concern for employers, one would think this drug would have long been a standard part for workplace drug testing.
-In reality, it is only requested under special situations and is therefore an extra cost for employers.
+With prescriptions rising and with prescription drug abuse already a major concern for employers, one would think this drug would have long been a standard part for workplace drug testing.
+In reality, it is only requested under special situations and is, therefore, an extra cost for employers.

 Screening Cut-Off and Detection Time